dumpsterdj/Blooming_Flower/README.md

 - **Unique Animations**: Each flower and its petals have unique animations that create a blooming effect.
 - **Customizable Colors**: The colors of the petals, stems, and glowing effects can be easily customized.
 - **Responsive Design**: The animation adjusts well to different screen sizes.
-- **Pure CSS**: The project uses no JavaScript, relying solely on CSS for the animations and effects.

 ## Demo